tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 cron would be kicked by the visitor.
 In this case, the country code derived from that vistor's ip address would be added with comma like `JP,US`.

-Thanks to [BartTheMan][BartTheMan], this issue is completely fixed in this release <span class="emoji">
+Thanks to [BartTheMan][BartTheMan], this issue was completely fixed in this release <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/1f604.png)
 </span> .